GriffinCanCode/ArtificialOS/docs/features/selection-shortcuts.md

 - Type safety through TypeScript
 - Easy extension for new contexts
 - Self-documenting interface
-- Integration with existing architecture (ShortcutRegistry)
+- Integration with existing architecture

-This approach scales to any number of contexts while maintaining simplicity.
+This approach scales to any number of contexts while maintaining simplicity and clarity.

 ---